 Hemp products that are in compliance and manufactured by CDPHE-registered facilities can now be sold at retail marijuana facilities.
-For more information, please see the 2020 Department of Revenue compliance tip "Industrial Hemp Product," dated May 20, 2020.
+For more information, please see the 2020 Department of Revenue compliance tip "Hemp Product," dated May 20, 2020.